charithrdy/Automatic-Speech-Recognition/README.md

 Create the following directories for your model and audio files:
   - data/audio_examples to place your .wav audio files
   - data/models for the DeepSpeech model files
-  - data/transcriptions will be automatically created, which contains the output transcript files
+  - data/transcriptions will be automatically created, which generates the output transcript files

 ### Installation Requirements